Submarine (EP): Songs

-Reception
+Release and commercial performance

+Submarine was announced on 7 February 2011.
+It was later released on 14 March, through the Domino Recording Company, (Note: Compact disc catalogue number RUG398CD, 10-inch vinyl catalogue number RUG398T.) just days before the film made its debut in the United Kingdom on 18 March.
+The cover art is a downscaled version of the film's poster, which depicts lead actor Craig Roberts, who portrayed main character Oliver Tate.
+In the United Kingdom, Submarine reached number 35 on the week of 19 March, and also peaked at 97 on the French Albums chart.
+On 28 February 2025, it was certified gold by the British Phonographic Industry (BPI), indicating shipment of over 100,000 units.

-Critical
+Critical reception

 Submarine received generally favourable reviews from critics, and despite it stylistic deviation, was enjoyed by listeners.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received a score of 74, based on 9 reviews.

 Paul Thompson of Pitchfork felt "Turner's keen wit and eye for detail" had created a "tender portrayal" of adolescent uncertainty.
 Ben Walsh of The Independent said the "exquisite" soundtrack was "reminiscent" of Cat Stevens's work on Harold and Maude.
-For Drowned In Sound, Neil Ashman thought that similarly to his record with The Last Shadow Puppets, the "late Sixties and early Seventies" provided inspiration, nevertheless, "the mood of gentle wistfulness" was very different to the Puppets' "tactical bombast."
+For Drowned In Sound, Neil Ashman thought that similarly to his record with the Last Shadow Puppets, the "late Sixties and early Seventies" provided inspiration, nevertheless, "the mood of gentle wistfulness" was very different to the Puppets' "tactical bombast."
 He praised the songs' quality as being "on an upward trajectory from start to end."
 Fraser McAlpine of BBC Music described the record as "five swoony songs, sung beautifully, no duffers, and plenty of knotty lyrics to try and unravel," he also praised Turner's voice and lyrics, adding, "anyone who can sell a line like "If you’re gonna try and walk on water make sure you wear your comfortable shoes" is someone who needs no puffing up."
 When talking about the difference between this record and Turner's previous work, Alex Young of Consequence of Sound, said "perhaps surprisingly, his balladry is second to none," and that "it’d be easy to turn your nose at it, but this is as good as any work he’s done, however different it may be."

 In another The Independent review, Andy Gill noted the EP found Turner, "in appropriately reflective, wistful mood," but that, "the beguiling mood of abstracted adolescent self-importance" was a constant throughout.
 Stephen Thomas Erlewine of AllMusic thought Turner was straddling "a fine line of providing hushed mood music for a film, and delving into someplace deeper," and that the casual nature of the songs kept them, "from truly resonating."